jiangjasson/GSEAtraining/readme.md

 	"hu6800.db", "microbenchmark", "preprocessCore", "simplifyEnrichment"))
 ```

-There is also an simplified version
+There is also a simplified version

 https://carpentries-incubator.github.io/bioc-rnaseq/07-gene-set-analysis.html